-In 2015, we were awarded an important grant from the Michael J. Fox Foundation for Parkinson's Research.
+In 2015, we were awarded an important grant from the Michael J. Fox Foundation for Parkinson's Research (MJFF).
 The grant is funding the development of a diagnostic imaging agent capable of detecting PD at an early stage.
 The project focuses on alpha-synuclein PET tracers.
 We have identified molecules from our Morphomer library that stain selectively alpha-synuclein pathological structures in human PD brain sections.
-We are optimizing the potency, selectivity and pharmacokinetics of these tracers and expect to select a lead candidate in the first quarter of 2016.
+We are optimizing the potency, selectivity and pharmacokinetics of these tracers and expect to select a lead candidate.